sandoche/Darkmode.js/README.md

 }
 ```

+## Browser compatibility
+This library uses the CSS `mix-blend-mode: difference;` in order to provide the darkmode.
+It may not be compatible with all the browsers.

+Check the compatibility here: https://caniuse.com/#search=mix-blend-mode

 ## Development
 * `yarn build` or `npm run build` - produces production version of your library under the `lib` folder
 * `yarn dev` or `npm run dev` - produces development version of your library and runs a watcher